ron2015schmitt/PCBLayoutReviewForOrCADCadence/README.md

 ## INSTALLATION

-### OrCAD [TODO]

-1. Copy `PCBReview.il` to your `path\OrCAD\PCBENV\` folder.
+1. Download `PCBReview.il`.
 This is the Skill script.
-2. Merge `allegro.ilinit` with the file of the same name in your `path\OrCAD\PCBENV\` folder, or copy if none exists.
-This file loads all the scripts in the `C:\Cadence\setup\skill` folder during initialization of the OrCAD Layout application.  (`allegro.ilinit` is the initialization file for OrCAD Layout.)

-### Allegro

-1. Copy `PCBReview.il` to your `C:\Cadence\setup\skill` folder.
-This is the Skill script.
-2. Merge `allegro.ilinit` with the file of the same name in your `C:\Cadence\VERSION\pcbenv` folder, or copy if none exists.
-This file loads all the scripts in the `C:\Cadence\setup\skill` folder during initialization of the OrCAD Layout application.  (`allegro.ilinit` is the initialization file for OrCAD Layout.)
+If your installation has a skill folder, e.g `C:\Cadence\[VERSION]\setup\skill`, place the file there.

 ## USAGE

-1. Open the OrCAD layout tool.
+1. Open the OrCAD (or allegro) layout tool.
+2. At OrCAD (or allegro) layout command prompt, type `load("[path]/PCBReview.il")`, where `[path]` is the full path to the folder that you saved the file in.
-2. Type `PCBReview` at the OrCAD layout command prompt.
+3. Type `PCBReview` at the OrCAD layout command prompt.
-3. The modifications to the DISPLAY layers described above will take place.
+4. The modifications to the DISPLAY layers described above will take place.
-4. Afterward completion, the following popup window will appear which allows control of the colors and other display features.
+5. Afterward completion, the following popup window will appear which allows control of the colors and other display features.

 ![Screen shot of popup window](screenshot.png)

+### allegro.ilinit [optional]

+1. Place the load command above in your `allegro.ilinit` in your `PCBENV\` folder (it may be named `pcbenv\` instead).
+Perform a file search if you're not sure where it resides. or
+2. Dowload and merge the contents of  `allegro.ilinit` with the file of the same name in your `PCBENV\` folder (it may be named `pcbenv\` instead).
+This file loads all the scripts in the `C:\Cadence\setup\skill` folder during initialization of the OrCAD Layout application.  (`allegro.ilinit` is the initialization file for OrCAD Layout.)
+Be sure to change  `C:\Cadence\setup\skill` to the path where your skill scripts reside.

 ## EXAMPLE RESULT